exercism/gleam/exercises/concept/bandwagoner/.docs/instructions.md

 ## 6. Check for same team

 While digging into stats, you're keeping lists of teams and their records.
 Sometimes, you get things wrong and there are duplicate entries on your list.
-Implement the `isSameTeam` function that takes two teams and returns `True` if they are the same team, otherwise, return `False`:
+Implement the `is_same_team` function that takes two teams and returns `True` if they are the same team, otherwise, return `False`:

 ```fsharp
 let pacers_coach = create_coach("Larry Bird", True)